Florian-Noever/bc-controladdin-react-ts-template/README.md

-# ReactTS BC
+# BC ControlAddIn React Typescript Template
-ReactTS BC is a React Typescript template to be integrated in Business Central as a ControlAddIn.
+This is a React Typescript template to be integrated in Business Central as a ControlAddIn.
 The bundled build result is the javascript source that can be used by BC.

 ## How to use the template